gica3618/pythonradex/joss_paper/paper.md

 # Summary

 A common task in astronomical research is to estimate the physical parameters (temperature, mass, density etc.) of a gas by using observed line emission.
 This often requires a calculation of how the radiation propagates via emission and absorption ("radiative transfer").
 In radio and infrared astronomy, the Fortran code `RADEX` [@vanderTak2007] is a popular tool to solve the non-LTE radiative transfer of a uniform medium in a simplified geometry.
 I present a python implementation of `RADEX`: `pythonradex`.
-Written in python, it provides an easy and intuitive user interface as well as additional functionality not included in `RADEX` (continuum effects and overlapping lines).
+Written in python, it provides an easy and intuitive user interface, **improved performance** as well as additional functionality not included in `RADEX` (continuum effects and overlapping lines).

 # Statement of need